mttcrn/polimi-CSE-notes/Natural Language Processing.md

 ## Index Structures
 Retrieval measures must be calculated **fast**, since delay affects attention: search engines need to respond in tenths of a second and have been engineered to be as fast as possibile.

 **Inverted indices** are the building blocks of search engines.
-They are made up of posting lists mapping: TermIDs -> DocumentIDs.
+They are made up of **posting lists mapping**: TermIDs -> DocumentIDs.
 They use integer compression algorithms that allow for fast decompression to reduce space requirement.

+> [!DEFINITION] Posting List
+> A **posting list** (or **inverted list**) is a list of occurrences (or "posting") of a particular term in a collection of documents.
+> Each posting typically includes DocumentID and optional data like term frequency, positions, offsets.

 Calculating retrieval function involves computing joins over posting list where documents are sorted by term count to allow for early termination of results.
 **Index pruning** techniques are used to get rid of documents that would never be retrieved for a certain query.
 ### Positional Indices
 Documents are more likely to be relevant if query terms appear close together.
 Most indices record locations of terms in document and allows for **proximity** between keywords to be calculated.
-Words at start of webpage more important in general.
+Words at start of webpage are more important in general.
-Statistically significant bigram/trigrams are found using pointwise mutual information and are often indexed with their own posting list.
+Statistically significant bigram/trigrams are found using pointwise mutual information and they are often indexed with their own posting list.
 ### Crawlers
-Crawlers scour web following hyperlinks to add to index.
+Crawlers search web following hyperlinks to add to index.
 Efficient crawling requires learning to prioritize URLs effectively and determining how frequently to re-visit a website and update the index.

 ![](./assets/crawler_arch.png)